-The basic function of the cardiovascular system is to bring nourishing material and oxygen to the cells.
-The circulatory system is a closed system, without communication with the outside, consisting of tubes, which are called vessels, and a percussion pump that has the function of driving a circulating fluid of red color throughout the vascular network.
+The basic function of the cardiovascular system is to deliver nutritive material and oxygen to the cells.
+The circulatory system is a closed system, without communication with the outside, consisting of tubes, which are called vessels, and a percussive pump whose function is to drive a red circulating liquid throughout the vascular network.

-The cardiovascular system consists of the Blood, at the Heart it is us Blood vessels.
-In order for blood to reach body cells and exchange materials with them, it must be constantly propelled along the blood vessels.
-The heart is the pump that promotes the circulation of blood through about 100,000 kilometers of blood vessels.
+The cardiovascular system consists of the Blood, Heart and Blood Vessels.
+In order for blood to reach body cells and exchange materials with them, it must be constantly propelled along blood vessels.
+The heart is the pump that promotes the circulation of blood through about 100 thousand kilometers of blood vessels.

 Pulmonary and Systemic Circulation:

-Pulmonary Circulation & #8211; It takes blood from the right ventricle of the heart to the lungs and back to the left atrium of the heart.
-It transports oxygen-poor blood to the lungs, where it releases carbon dioxide (CO2) and receives oxygen (O2).
-Oxygenated blood then returns to the left side of the heart to be pumped into systemic circulation.
+Pulmonary Circulation – carries blood from the right ventricle of the heart to the lungs and back to the left atrium of the heart.
+It carries oxygen-poor blood to the lungs, where it releases carbon dioxide (CO2) and receives oxygen (O2).
+The oxygenated blood then returns to the left side of the heart to be pumped into the systemic circulation.

-Systemic Circulation & #8211; It is the largest circulation; It supplies the blood supply to the entire body.
-Systemic circulation carries oxygen and other vital nutrients to cells, and captures carbon dioxide and other cell debris.
+Systemic Circulation – is the largest circulation; it provides the blood supply to the entire body.
+The systemic circulation carries oxygen and other vital nutrients to the cells, and takes up carbon dioxide and other waste products from the cells.